hugmonke/MushroomGenusClassifier/README.md

 Link to the dataset -> https://www.kaggle.com/code/yelloworld/mushrooms-classification.

-Web application has been developed using Flask framework.
+Web application has been developed using the Flask framework.

 ![Example Web App Prediction](example.png)